mailwatch/mailwatch-docs/_posts/2014-07-29-installing.md

 ### Install & Configure MailWatch

-* Move the mailscanner directory to the web server's root.
+* Move the `mailscanner` directory to the web server's root.

     ```bash
     mv mailscanner /var/www/html/
     ```

-* Check the permissions of /var/www/html/mailscanner/images and /var/www/html/images/cache - they should be ug+rwx and owned by root and in the same group as the web server user (apache on RedHat 9).
+* Check the permissions of `/var/www/html/mailscanner/images` and `/var/www/html/images/cache` - they should be ug+rwx and owned by root and in the same group as the web server user (www-data on Debian/Ubuntu or apache on RedHat).

     ```bash
     chown root:apache images